42Bastian/rmac/rmac.rst

   You followed a ^^ with something other than one of the names defined, ref- erenced or streq.
 **unsupported 68020 addressing mode**
   The assembler saw a 68020-type addressing mode.
-MADMAC does not assem- ble code for the 68020 or 68010.
+RMAC does not assem- ble code for the 68020 or 68010.
 **unterminated string**
   You specified a string starting with a single or double quote, but forgot to type